 What About Fat and Calories?

-Nutrition and You claims that Brazil nuts are high in calories, but if you consider that one ounce (about six to eight nuts, according to Cleveland Clinic) equals one serving, that serving carries less than 190 calories.
+Nutrition and You claims that Brazil nuts are high in calories, but one ounce (about six to eight nuts, according to Cleveland Clinic) equals one serving, and that serving carries less than 190 calories.
 Not too shabby for a quick snack that provides energy and protein and will help curb your hunger if you’re dieting.
 So here’s the rub: most of those calories are derived from fats.
 HOWEVER, keep in mind that Brazil nuts happen to be high in monounsaturated fats, the “good” fats.
 You know, they’re the ones that help lower LDL (“bad”) cholesterol and help increase HDL (“good”) cholesterol.
 The key, as with any food, is keeping control of the calories.
 Shape reminds readers that your snack of Brazil nuts should be included in your daily calorie count instead of in addition to it.
 What’s more, restricting carbs in your diet means you can be a little more lax with fat intake, especially if it’s a “good” fat.

 The Selenium Issue